What is laser cutting?

 Disadvantages of laser cutting

-2. Due to the limitation of laser power and equipment volume, laser cutting can only cut medium and small thickness plates and pipes, and with the increase of workpiece thickness, the cutting speed decreases significantly.
+- Thickness Limitations: Due to the limitations of laser power and equipment size, laser cutting can only be used to cut medium and small thickness plates and pipes.
+As the thickness of the material being cut increases, the cutting speed decreases significantly.

-4. The cost of laser cutting equipment is high and the one-time investment is large.
+- High Equipment Costs: The cost of laser cutting equipment is high, with a large one-time investment required.